-We have audited Housing Authority of the City of McAllen's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Housing Authority of the City of McAllen's major federal programs for the year ended June 30, 2019.
-The Housing Authority of the City of McAllen's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Housing Authority of the City of McAllen's (MHA) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of MHA's major federal programs for the year ended June 30, 2020.
+MHA's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.